 The Dean of Instruction serves as the chief instructional officer at the College.
 He has responsibility for the administration of the instructional programs that lead to degrees, diplomas, and certificates.
 Responsibilities include: planning, scheduling, implementing, and evaluating all academic college courses.
-The dean is also responsible for overseeing the library, serving as the liaison between the College and senior colleges, preparing the academic calendar and assisting in the preparation and administration of the budget for the Instruction division.
+The dean is also responsible for overseeing the library and the academic success center, serving as the liaison between the College and senior colleges, preparing the academic calendar and assisting in the preparation and administration of the budget for the Instruction division.

-Dean of Student Services/Financial Aid - Eric A. Brown
+Dean of Student Services/Financial Aid - Dr. Eric A. Brown